assafshomer/docker-redis-restore/README.md

 ## Comments
 * To change the port `3220` to any other port number change it in `docker-compose.yml`
-* If no .rdb file is present, redis will only run in memory.
+* If no .rdb file is present, redis will only run in memory
 * To create a backup file
- * grant `a+w` permissions to the redis folder
+ * grant permissions to the redis folder `chmod -R a+w redis/`
- * type `save` in redis-cli, just make sure that
+ * type `save` in redis-cli